walethewave/SQL-Driven-Sales-Performance-Analysis/README.md

 These questions allow customers to gain insights into their purchasing behavior, expenditure patterns, product preferences, and overall satisfaction with their transactions.
 By leveraging SQL, these questions can be answered efficiently using the provided attributes.

 Overview:
-This script generates a README.md file providing insights gained from the "Super Market Sales: Unveiling Consumer Behavior and Retail Trends through Supermarket Sales Data" project.
+This script generates a README.md file providing insights gained from the "SQL-Driven Sales Performance Analysis: Unveiling Consumer Behavior and Retail Trends through Supermarket Sales Data" project.
 The insights highlight the project's significance for sales professionals and its usefulness in optimizing sales strategies and driving revenue growth.

 s

 ## Overview
-The "Super Market Sales: Unveiling Consumer Behavior and Retail Trends through Supermarket Sales Data" project has provided valuable insights into consumer behavior, market trends, and sales performance.
+The SQL-Driven Sales Performance Analysiss: Unveiling Consumer Behavior and Retail Trends through Supermarket Sales Data" project has provided valuable insights into consumer behavior, market trends, and sales performance.
 These insights are essential for sales professionals seeking to optimize sales strategies, improve customer satisfaction, and drive revenue growth in the competitive retail environment.

 ## Insights Gained